tytydraco/yessleep/out/An_Invasive_Species.md

 I keep retracing the steps of my life, everything that led me to that night.
 At the time, I didn't feel as though I'd had many other options.
 I told my first wife once that I burned every relationship I touched.
 She said nothing.
 Didn't disagree.
 Divorced twice, thoroughly convinced I was never deserving of a happy ending, I did what I could to make ends meet.
 Took up a clearcutting gig, spent more time understanding heavy machinery than people, and that was that.

-In this moment, my final thought was this: if this is the end, management will replace me tomorrow.
+In this final moment, several thoughts occupied my mind: If this is the end, management will replace me tomorrow.
 If I make it through, at least I'll get a cold beer.
+But who will I be when this is all over?

-The woman-spider was approaching, headfirst, her placid face gentle and welcoming, but hungry around its jagged edges.
+The woman-spider was approaching, headfirst, her placid face gentle and welcoming but hungry around its jagged edges.
 I struggled against the web.
 An icy-hot pain shot through my muscles as I did, numbing and immobilizing every limb.

+Did I ever live as I wanted?

 She got closer.